AI in ERP: An essential focus for Epicor

 Digital transformation and AI have been at the core of Epicor’s busy third quarter.
 From new product releases and appointments to acquisitions, the ERP provider is now getting set for the next phase of its growth.

 Steve Murphy, Chief Executive Officer at Epicor is confident in the company’s vision of “Cognitive ERP”, a symbiosis between AI and ERP that aims to redefine processes and operations in the supply chain for its manufacturing-heavy customer base.
 Moreover, in our recent cover story, he emphasized Epicor’s AI strengths as serving users in manufacturing, distribution, retail and automotive industries who are searching for actions, not just answers.
-This can often mean a worker on the shop or factory floor using an AI agent for inventory, this agent being able to flag an item that a customer is willing to pay a premium on to receive sooner compared to other clients’ timescales.
+This can often mean a worker on the shop or factory floor using an AI agent for inventory and this agent being able to flag an item that a customer is willing to pay a premium on to receive sooner compared to other clients’ timescales.

 Without AI, Murphy argues, this agility may not be as feasible.
-“The biggest difference now is the information is available from the point of demand, where someone wants it and they’re willing to pay for it as it’s important to them,” as he told ERP Today.
+“The biggest difference now is the information is available from the point of demand, where someone wants it and they’re willing to pay for it as it’s important to them,” he told ERP Today.

 Vaibhav Vohra, whose role as Chief Product & Technology Officer was expanded in October to include responsibilities as the President of Epicor, illustrated Murphy’s point of AI empowering the human worker: “[AI is] empowering workers so they can make more valuable decisions” in their day to day – the frontline staff in the manufacturing and distribution industries which Epicor tailors to.